 Originally Speaking is a written debate series that approaches a contemporary topic from diverse perspectives.
 The Federalist Society takes no position and encourages a clear and constructive exchange on the subject.
 Posts in an OS series chain off of each other in waves, creating a loose stream of dialogue.

 The focus of this series is if climate change is eligible for common law public nuisance claims, as articulated in the lawsuits by CA and NY municipalities against several major oil and gas companies.
-We hope you enjoy this inaugural Originally Speaking series.
+We hope you enjoy this Originally Speaking series.

 Table of Contents